 The ceramic is noticeably thin and has a subtle rustic texture to it, while having the classic high pitched "clinking sound" that denotes quality ceramic and craftsmanship.

 The amazingly modest merchant whom we source these pots from just happened to mention in packing them up that they are over 25 years old.
-His father imported them from China some 30 years ago, and he has been slowly selling them off for decades.
+His father imported them from China over 30 years ago, and he has been slowly selling them off for decades.
 We first met him about 15 years ago in a traditional weekend market - where we continue to visit and spend hours perusing his wares.

 The truth is, we inadvertently stumbled upon this piece that has been in storage for almost 30 years, and that's all we really know of its origin.
 We chose it because it stood out among dozens of pots crowded together on large tables.
 In a word, we got lucky!